Active Topology Inference using Network Coding: Our Work in Perspective

-Our $countMax$ experiments can be thought of as collecting observations $Y_1=M_1X, Y_2=M_2X, ..., Y_{countMax}=M_{countMax}X$, where $M_1,M_2,...,M_{countMax}$ are different representations of that unique $M$.
+Our $countMax$ experiments can be thought of as collecting observations $Y_1=M_1X, Y_2=M_2X,\cdots, Y_{countMax}=M_{countMax}X$, where $M_1,M_2,\cdots,M_{countMax}$ are different representations of the unique $M$.
 Note that, although $M$ is unique in terms of $\beta$'s for each topology, it can be shown to be non-unique when these $\beta$'s are replaced by $0/1$ values.
-For example, the transfer matrices for types 1 and 4 seem to be the same when all $\beta$'s are equal to 1, but only type 4 can potentially result in $M=[1,1;0,1]$.
+For example in Fig. \ref{fig:equation}, the transfer matrices of types 1 and 4 would look similar if all $\beta$'s are equal to 1, but only type 4 can potentially result in $M=[1,1;0,1]$, while type 1 cannot.
 We send probes in multiple experiments to create those representations of $M$ that help us uniquely identify the underlying topology.